 Please note: As you know from participating in a past dialogue, Oriented to Love is for Christ-followers who are committed to respectful and loving dialogue and are willing to do the hard work of building community among people who disagree.
 This is beautiful, sacred, and exciting work that is not about persuasion, correction, or instruction but about taking the time to discern Christ’s presence in the other and trusting the Holy Spirit to guide each of us.

 If you have any questions, contact Kristyn Komarnicki.

 - Kristyn Komarnicki, founder and lead facilitator of the Oriented to Love dialogue

-- Francesca Nuzzolese, Oriented to Love spiritual director, professor of pastoral counseling at Palmer Theological Seminary
+- Francesca Nuzzolese, Oriented to Love spiritual director, associate professor of pastoral care and counseling at Methodist Theological School in Ohio

-- Registration deadline is September 30, 2017 (but only 12 spaces are being offered, so your register soon!)
+- Registration deadline is October 15, 2017 (but spaces are limited, so register soon!)